International School Maastricht

 The International School of Maastricht is based in the city of Maastricht in the south of Limburg, Netherlands.

 The school shares a building with the Bernard Lievegoed School, a Waldorf school for students of ages 12 to 18.
 The international school has about 300 pupils from different countries.
 The ISM is a secondary school that offers education for 7 years.
 For the first three years, (Form 1–3) students follow a program in preparation for MYP (Middle Year Programme).
 Next, two following years (Form 4 and 5) cover the MYP programme.
 Once students reach the age of 16 it is their choice to continue in education as IB (International Baccalaureate) students.

+In scientific research

+The rooftop of the International School of Maastricht has been used as a location for measuring spectrum occupancy across multiple studies.